 Houghton College welcomes applications from homeschooled students.
-Approximately 40-50 students each year come to the college from a homeschool background.

 Houghton does not state a preference for any one curriculum or homeschool approach over another and considers each homeschooled applicant individually and holistically.
 Homeschoolers who submit work to a distance learning entity should have that organization send a transcript.
 Otherwise, families should provide information regarding academic work and related activities for the 9th-12th-grade years.
 A reading list may also be submitted.
-The admission page of the Houghton College website features a sample curricular template and other useful information for homeschool families.
+The Admission page of the Houghton College website features a sample curricular template and other useful information for homeschool families.

-While the Admission Office may admit a homeschooled student regardless of external secondary-completion credentials, certain documentation must be provided to be eligible for federal aid.
+While the Admission Office may admit a homeschooled student regardless of external secondary-completion credentials, certain Ability to Benefit documentation must be provided to be eligible for federal aid.
 Contact the Office of Admission to discuss these federal requirements.
 For New York State students in particular, note the information below.
 It may also be in a student's best interest to submit a college entrance examination if external grading is unavailable for a substantial portion of secondary coursework.
-For instance, if a homeschooled student has enrolled in 12+ credit hours of college-level coursework, he or she may decline to submit a college entrance examination score as part of the application process.
+For instance, if a homeschooled student has enrolled in 12+ credit hours of college-level coursework, that student may decline to submit a college entrance examination score as part of the application process.

 New York residents wishing to receive state need-based financial aid (NYS TAP) must demonstrate the "Ability to Benefit" (ATB) from higher education.
-Presently, the SAT and ACT are not acceptable ATB tests.
-A secondary-education completion credential (such as the Test Assessing Secondary Completion) or high school diploma (from a school registered with the state of New York) is acceptable, as are passing scores on one of several basic skills tests.
+A secondary-education completion credential (such as the Test Assessing Secondary Completion) or high school diploma (from a school registered with the state of New York) is acceptable, as is a passing score on one of several basic skills tests.
 A letter attesting to the substantial equivalency of the student's homeschool education from a local public high school official will also meet the ATB requirement.